What is BETTING EXCHANGE?

 A betting exchange is an online tool that allows gamblers to bet directly against each other, as opposed to betting against traditional bookmakers.

-As sports betting is essentially a game of opinions, betting exchanges allow their customers to set their own odds on the outcomes in any given sporting event.
+As betting is essentially a game of opinions, betting exchanges allow their customers to set their own odds on the outcomes in any given sporting event.
 Therefore, when betting via a betting exchange, punters can routinely avail of a much wider spectrum of prices offered, with a knock-on effect of bigger profits when landing a winning bet!

 By using a betting exchange, you can instantly ‘shop around’ via any amount of other users before choosing the satisfactory price and value for your bet.
 Equally, if you are opting to lay an outcome, you alone dictate the price you are willing to offer to other exchange users.